An optimal representation for the trace zero subgroup: Representation for elliptic curves

 One also can give simplified compression and decompression algorithms.

 Finally, we discuss how to compute $h_P$ for different values of $n$.
 Explicit formulas can be computed in the special cases $n=3,5$.
 We do this in Appendix~\ref{app:explicitequations}.
 For general $n$, a straightforward computation of $h_P$ is possible, since Corollary~\ref{cor:hp} contains an explicit formula given in terms of lines.
 Such a computation can be made more efficient by employing the usual divide and conquer strategy.
 Computing $h_P$ via a Miller-style algorithm analogous to Algorithm \ref{algo:millercantor} is also possible.
 The latter is advantageous for medium and large values of $n$, while for small values of $n$ a straightforward computation using a divide and conquer approach seems preferable (unless explicit formulas are available).
+According to our experiments, a Miller-style algorithm behaves better than the obvious way of computing $h_P$ (i.e.\ iteratively multiplying by $\frac{\ell_i}{v_{i-1}}$) for $n > 10$, and better than a divide and conquer approach for $n > 20$.

 We denote by $\ell_{P,Q}$ the line through the points $P$ and $Q$, and by $v_P$ the vertical line through $P$.
 All computations are done with functions on $E$, i.e.\ in $\Fqn(E)$.